Adding live chat to your support lineup can be a game changer. It’s a win-win for both customers and businesses.

 Other useful live chat features include canned responses, the ability to organize chats by tags, and easy transfer of chats between agents.
 And for those interested in chatbots, LiveChat also has a chatbot offering called ChatBot that's sold separately but integrates easily with LiveChat.

-4. Chaport – Best free live chat software
+4. Tawk.to — Best 100% free live chat tool

 Intercom is all about engaging with customers.
 The product focuses on a powerful web widget called Messenger.
-Installing the widget on your website or within your app opens up a number of communication paths between a company and its customers.Â
+Installing the widget on your website or within your app opens up a number of communication paths between a company and its customers.

 Through Messenger, you can chat with customers live or asynchronously.
 The widget also offers access to knowledge base articles as well as any content like blog posts or announcements that you want to surface to your visitors.
+The software also offers non-chat features like team inboxes and ticketing.

-Also worth discussing is Intercom ’s AI-powered chatbot offering, Fin.
+Also worth discussing is Intercom’s AI-powered chatbot offering, Fin.
 It can answer FAQs based on support content, author bespoke responses based on external data like order history or billing data, and target its answers based on customer data like location or customer personas.

 7. LiveAgent – Best for multilingual support

 When LiveAgent first started, they were focused on live chat.
-Over the years they’ve added more tools like a shared inbox and a knowledge base builder, but they still have a very robust chat tool.Â
+Over the years they’ve added more tools like a shared inbox and a knowledge base builder, but they still have a very robust chat tool.

-Some key features LiveAgent offers are chat-specific analytics, pre-chat forms to offer agents more context for conversations, and a real-time typing view to let you see what someone is typing before they hit send, helping you deliver great service that much faster.Â
+Some key features LiveAgent offers are chat-specific analytics, pre-chat forms to offer agents more context for conversations, and a real-time typing view to let you see what someone is typing before they hit send, helping you deliver great service that much faster.

 LiveAgent is also optimized for multilingual support.
 The software currently supports more than 40 different languages, allowing you to customize your chat widgets to display whichever language your customers prefer.
-In addition, you can use the system to route customers to agents who speak their language. Â
+In addition, you can use the system to route customers to agents who speak their language.

 If you're looking for a professional, all-in-one solution for live chat and customer messaging, then Userlike is the right choice.
 It’s a unified messaging solution that lets companies receive messages from different channels such as website chat, WhatsApp, Facebook Messenger, Telegram, and more in one central inbox.